 maths lessons closeby?
 Here's a selection of tutor listings that you can check out.

 Superprof can also suggest physics lessons to help you.

 Learning isn't a problem, chemistry lessons for all!

-Taking chemical physics lessons has never been easier: you're going to learn new skills.
+Taking organic chemistry lessons has never been easier: you're going to learn new skills.